 Nocona is a very small city located in the state of Texas.
 With a population of 3,138 people and just one neighborhood, Nocona is the 520th largest community in Texas.

-Nocona is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Nocona is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Nocona is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Nocona who work in office and administrative support (10.77%), sales jobs (10.01%), and food service (9.25%).

-Nocona is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Nocona doesn't have a public transportation system that people use for their commute.

 Nocona is a very ethnically-diverse city.
 The people who call Nocona home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Nocona residents report their race to be White, followed by Native American.
 Nocona also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 22.63% of the city’s residents.
 Important ancestries of people in Nocona include English, Irish, German, French, and Italian.